Featured

 One of the core requests of the Uluru Statement from the Heart is a call for Makarrata, a Yolungu word which encapsulates something like ‘two parties coming together after a struggle to heal the divisions of the past to make peace…acknowledging that something was done wrong and working on making it right‘ (my interpretation).

-As Jolleen Hicks[9] writes in a recent post,
+As Jolleen Hicks[9] writes,

 “Australia is on a Reconciliation journey.
 Reconciliation is an aspiration.
 For us to reach Reconciliation, individual Australians need to personally decide to join the journey.
 Making that decision involves a commitment to the two steps that precede us reaching Reconciliation, Truth, and Healing.
 We must understand what it is we are Reconciling.
 We are not Responsible for the broken relationship that needs to be reconciled.
 But we do have the Responsibility to recognise that broken relationship, understand it, and take the action required to reconcile it.
 We accept this responsibility because we know better than those responsible, it’s the right thing to do, and we want better for our kids.
 Yours and mine.”